The Kalam Cosmological Argument

 As Alexander Pruss points out, there is a difference between imagining something without its cause and imagining something along with its cause.[12]
 When we imagine an empty room, we conceptualize it in a way that approximates how it would generally appear in our world.
 So, we might imagine a room with four walls, a ceiling, a floor, and without furniture.
 But it is unlikely that we would imagine an empty room without air or as a quantum vacuum state.
 As Pruss suggests, there is no reason to think we can imagine a perfect vacuum.[13]
 Even if one imagines a series of possible mental images, this says “little or nothing about the ontological possibility of things materializing out of nothing.”[14]

-The notion that something can be caused by nothing contradicts human experience and intuition and is also contrary to science, which seeks causal explanations for all events.
-For every effect, there must have been some action (cause) that moved or changed an existing thing from an initial state into some other state.
-Therefore, the idea that something (i.e., that which exists) can be caused by nothing (i.e., that which does not exist) is fanciful.
+The notion that something can be caused by nothing contradicts human experience and intuition and is also contrary to science, which seeks causal explanations for all types of events.
+For every effect, there must have been some action (cause) that moved or changed an existing thing from an initial state toward some other state.
+Therefore, the idea that something (i.e., that which exists) is caused by nothing (i.e., that which does not exist) is fanciful.
+Anyone who claims that something can come from nothing must shoulder the burden of proof of how such a thing might occur.
+Moreover, if something can come into being without a cause, why don’t we observe this happening all the time?

 Defense of the Second Premise

 Did the universe have a beginning?
-Many believe that our universe is infinite and has always existed and, therefore, needed no cause.
-In support of premise 2, the KCA puts forth two independent philosophical arguments and two scientific confirmations.
+Many believe that our universe is infinite (i.e., has always existed) and, therefore, needs no cause.
+In support of premise 2, the KCA presents two independent philosophical arguments and two scientific confirmations.

 Actual versus Potential Infinite

 A potential infinite is a series of things (e.g., numbers, days, etc.) that continue incrementally toward infinity but never arrive.
-A potential infinite represents a counting process that is finite at any point along the way but never reaches a final (or initial) cause.
-So, if you are counting the days into an infinite past, you will never finish counting back to the first day because a potential infinite never becomes an actual infinite.
-Of course, this simply won’t do as an explanation for an infinitely existing universe because it leads to an infinite regress of causes, which does not concur with the findings of current science or rational thought (as explained below).
+A potential infinite represents a counting process that is finite at any point but never reaches a final (or initial) cause.
+So, if you count the days into an infinite past, you will never finish counting back to the first day because a potential infinite never becomes an actual infinite.
+Of course, this simply won’t do as an explanation for an infinitely existing universe because it leads to an infinite regress of causes, which is something that does not concur with the findings of current science or rational thought (as explained below).

-On the other hand, an actual infinite is a (hypothetically) completed group of things with an infinite number of members.
-In other words, the set is complete; it always and everywhere consists of infinite items.
-While this concept appears in certain types of mathematics (i.e., set theory), an actually infinite number of things most likely cannot exist in the real world because this outcome would reduce to an absurdity—the implication of which will be explained in the arguments below.
+On the other hand, an actual infinite is a (hypothetically) complete group of things with infinite members.
+In other words, the set always consists of an infinite number of things.
+While this concept appears in certain types of mathematics (e.g., set theory), an actual infinite most likely cannot exist in the real world because this outcome would reduce to an absurdity.

 The First Supporting Argument

-The first supporting argument is this: An actually infinite number of things cannot exist in the real world and, therefore, the universe cannot extend infinitely into the past.
+The first supporting argument is this: An actual infinite set of things cannot exist in the real world and, therefore, the universe cannot extend infinitely into the past.
 To explain why this is true, it helps to assume—for the sake of argument—that an actual infinite does exist and then show how this results in absurd consequences.

-Consider a hypothetical library with an assumed infinite number of red and black books.[15]
-The number of members can never change in an actually infinite set because it is always infinite.
-Therefore, no matter what happens, the library will always have a complete infinite set of books.
-While it may seem contradictory to say that there are as many red books as red and black books combined, this is the claim for an actually infinite set of red and black books.
-Moreover, if one removes all the black books from the library, there will still be an infinite number of books in the collection because an actually infinite set is always infinite in number.
+Consider a hypothetical library with an assumed infinite number of red and black books.[16]
+The number of members can never change in an actually infinite set because it must always be infinite.
+Therefore, no matter what happens, the library will always have a completed infinite set of books.
+While it may seem contradictory to say that there are as many red books as red and black books combined, this is the implication of an actually infinite set.
+Moreover, suppose one removes all the black books from the library.
+In that case, there will still be an infinite number of books in the collection because an actually infinite set is always infinite in number.

 The above examples demonstrate the futility of appealing to the concept of actual infinity for describing things in the real world, especially when proposed as an explanation of an infinite universe.
-In mathematical set theory, it is possible to have infinite sets that are larger or smaller than other sets.
-While it may serve as an accepted concept in set theory, it is unlikely that an actually infinite set has a complement in the physical world we experience.
-In other words, it is most likely impossible for an actual infinite to be instantiated in the real world.
+In mathematical set theory, it is possible to have infinite sets that are larger or smaller than other infinite sets.
+While it may serve as an accepted concept in set theory, it is unlikely that an actual infinite has a complement in the physical world we experience.
+In other words, it is most likely impossible for an actual infinite to be instantiated (i.e., represented by an actual instance) in the real world.

 The Second Supporting Argument

 So, what is the practical problem of never arriving at an actual infinite through successive addition?
-Picture this: For each event occurring at the present moment there was a cause.
-And for that event there was another cause, which resulted from another cause, which was brought about by yet another cause, and so on into the never-ending stream of past events.
-In an actually infinite set of events, the chain of antecedent causes can be traced backward but never reaches the first cause because there will always be one more cause to add to the chain.
+Suppose that for an event occurring at the present moment, there was a cause, and for that event, there was another cause, which resulted from another cause, which was caused by something else, and so on into the never-ending stream of past events.
+In an infinite set of events, the chain of antecedent causes can be traced backward but never reaches the first cause because there will always be one more cause to add.
 But the problem is this: If just one of these past events has not already happened (i.e., been caused or actualized), then the present moment could have never arrived.
 Any chain of events must have a first member because, without a first cause, there could be no second, third, or nth cause.
-To actualize an event in the present, each past event has to have already occurred.
+Each past event must have already happened for a present event to occur.
 But this is impossible because an actually infinite regression of causes can have no first cause.
 Therefore, the universe cannot be actually infinite in the past.

 Based on the two philosophical arguments above, the universe could not be actually infinite in the past (or future, for that matter); it must have had a beginning.
 But the KCA does not end there.
 Two scientific confirmations add explanatory scope and power to the two philosophical arguments.